How much does new

-Which Carpet Style Should YOU Choose?
+Which Carpet Style Should I Choose?

-will wear well if properly maintained.
+You can find practically any color imaginable.
+When made of nylon this type of carpet cleans easily and will wear well if properly maintained.
 Plush carpets will show footprints and vacuum marks.
-Learn
+Learn About carpet fibers

 High / Low (Sculptured)

-style is made with a high cut pile and a low loop pile with a sculptured design.
+This style has looped and cut tufts creating a sculptured or manicured look.
+Generally this style is made with a high cut pile and a low loop pile with a sculptured design.

-show less vacuum marks and footprints.
-The color usually varies in shade from light to dark and is rich in
+This style is usually made using two or more colors to help hide dirt and show less vacuum marks and footprints.
+The color usually varies in shade from light to dark and is rich in appearance.

 FRIEZE (my favorite)